Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

   ![Change offer status](../../Assets/Screenshots/Channels/Offers/Offers/ChangeOfferStatus.png "[Change offer status]")

-3. If available, enable the *Apply parent status to all child offers?* toggle to apply the selected status to the master offer and all corresponding child offers.
+3. If desired, enable the *Apply parent status to all child offers?* toggle to apply the selected status to the master offer and all corresponding child offers.
 By default, the toggle is disabled.
 The toggle is only displayed if a master offer has been selected.

 4. Click the [SAVE] button in the *Change offer status* confirmation window.
-  Th status change has been triggered.
+  The status change has been triggered.
 The selected status is displayed in the *Pending status/Error* column of the corresponding offer.
 When the status has been changed, it is displayed in the *Status* column.

   > [Info] It may take some time until the status has been changed.
 Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner to update the list of offers.